-Let’s try to objectively answer the most popular question: should healthcare be free or not?
+Let’s try to objectively answer the most popular question: why should healthcare be free?

 Alternate methods of funding the healthcare system